MISP/misp-modules/doc/README.md

 Module to query an IP ASN history service (https://github.com/D4-project/IPASN-History).
 - **features**:
->This module takes an IP address attribute as input and queries the CIRCL IPASN service to get additional information about the input.
+>This module takes an IP address attribute as input and queries the CIRCL IPASN service.
+The result of the query is the latest asn related to the IP address, that is returned as a MISP object.
 - **input**:
 >An IP address MISP attribute.
 - **output**:
->Text describing additional information about the input after a query on the IPASN-history database.
+>Asn object(s) objects related to the IP address used as input.
 - **references**:
 >https://github.com/D4-project/IPASN-History
 - **requirements**: